-- 64days 1998 2001 2002 2003 2014 2015 2016 abuse addiction anger cat children compassion control courage death desert dreams equality erotic faith family fear forgiveness freedom friend friends garden god grace grief guilt hate hell hope humility Jesus jupiter 1 kids life longing love mercy missing years non-fiction old manuscript peace pluto & persephone poem poetry power prayer recovery relationship responsibility sexism shame short poem single mom sleep slush pile solitude soul stress the bee and the scorpion the boy from the banks of the nile the girl from the san juan trust truth violence well worth reading words work writing
+- 64days 1998 2001 2002 2003 2014 2015 2016 abuse addiction anger cat children compassion control courage death desert dreams equality erotic faith family fear forgiveness freedom friend friends garden god grace grief guilt hate hell hope Jesus jupiter 1 kids life longing love mercy missing years non-fiction old manuscript peace pluto & persephone poem poetry power prayer rape recovery relationship responsibility sexism shame short poem single mom sleep slush pile solitude soul stress the bee and the scorpion the boy from the banks of the nile the girl from the san juan trust truth violence well worth reading words work writing

 Comment PolicyI love comments and feedback.
 Most of my readers are compassionate, intelligent, and articulate and I enjoy your thoughts and participation here.
 However, any comments containing abusive language of any sort will be deleted.
 If you are so upset about something you read here that you feel the need to use abusive language or resort to name calling or personal attacks aimed at myself or any of my readers I recommend praying and discussing your feelings with a spiritual or psychological advisor.
 This is a safe space for everybody and violating these boundaries will not be tolerated.

 - Follow the liminal life of m on WordPress.com

 I’ve had two opportunities in two years to be a man’s dirty little secret.
 Both men were religious and both claimed to favor women’s rights, progressive values, and politics based on the teachings of the founders of their religions.
 And … Continue reading